L00101331/AWS_CloudFormation/README.md

 # AWS_CloudFormation
-In this repo the files will be found for creating a mini network diagram.
+In this repository the files can be found for creating a mini network diagram.

 # Overview of each file
 - MiniNetwork.yaml - this file includes the setup used.